melange-re/melange-re.github.io/docs/communicate-with-javascript.md

-When an OCaml function takes an optional parameter, it needs a positional parameter at the end of the parameter list to help the compiler understand when function application is finished and the function can actually execute.
-This might seem cumbersome, but it is necessary to have out-of-the-box curried parameters, named parameters and optional parameters available in the language.
+When an OCaml function takes an optional parameter, it needs a positional parameter at the end of the parameter list to help the compiler understand when function application is finished and when the function can actually execute.
+This might seem cumbersome, but it is necessary in order to have out-of-the-box curried parameters, named parameters, and optional parameters available in the language.

 #### `mkdir('src/main', {recursive: true})`: options object argument